 Thanks to Ada from Sight See and Sushi

 When it comes to Tokyo attractions with kids – Sanrio Puroland has to be high on the list!
 Located closer to Kanagawa Prefecture than Tokyo itself, it’s only a 30-minute train ride from the Shinjuku Station.
+It’s one of the perfect places to visit in Japan with toddlers and younger children.

-Getting there: The easiest and simplest way to get there is to take the Keio Line from Shinjuku Station to Keio Tama Center Station.
+The easiest and simplest way to get there is to take the Keio Line from Shinjuku Station to Keio Tama Center Station.
 It’s a 30-minute train ride if you take the “Semi-Express” train bound for Hashimoto, and it costs about 320 yen one-way.
 From Keio Tama Center Station, Sanrio Puroland is about an 8-10-minute walk.
 You can also take the Odakyu Line but it’s slightly more expensive at 370 yen, and the ride takes longer.

-Tokyo Disneyland is made up of seven themed lands that includes Adventureland, Westernland, Critter Country, Mickey’s Toontown, Tomorrowland, World Bazaar, and Fantasy Land.
+Tokyo Disneyland is made up of seven themed lands that include Adventureland, Westernland, Critter Country, Mickey’s Toontown, Tomorrowland, World Bazaar, and Fantasy Land.
 It also features seasonal decorations, events and parades.
 There are lots of rides that you can choose from.
-They have rides that are kid-friendly, and there are also rides for people who like extreme experience.
+They have rides that are kid-friendly, and there are also rides for people who like extreme experiences.
 It’s definitely an awesome place that the kids, “kids-at-heart,” and the whole family will surely enjoy!

-The park’s opening hours is from 8:00 am to 10:00 pm.
 To maximize your time, l highly suggest that you arrive at the park at least 30 minutes to an hour before the park’s opening time.
 Also, avoid weekends and holidays.
 The park may be overly crowded during weekends and holidays.

 How to get to Tokyo Disneyland?
 You can easily reach it by taking the train to Maihama Station.